SamaelGray/ParamountCombatArmaments/README.md

 This mod adds several new items designed to take advantage of CE mechanics while filling in niches in the vanilla lineup in a way that the stuff included are a bit more powerful than other options out there hence the name of the mod.

+Compatible with both the vanilla combat system and CE.

 ## Currently included:
 ### Pistols
 - FN Five-SeveN MK3 MRD Tactical